rahulporuri/rahulporuri.github.io/README.md

 * figure out how to determine the size of the screen using js or using css functions.

 * how to fill boxes with text to the end using apostaphies instead of full words being skipped to the next sentence.
-* use the star wars themed text scroller on the website
+* use the star wars themed text scroller,implemented [here](http://www.sitepoint.com/css3-starwars-scrolling-text/)
-* use a terminal themed site which can access files using ls/more/less/cd etc
+* use a terminal themed site which can access files using ls/more/less/cd etc similar to the one found [here](http://try.github.com/)
+* complete the html, css and js exercises found on [codeschool](http://www.codeschool.com/)

 some interesting fonts to use are -
 * verdana is too fat.